yuxluo/umtri_label/README.rst

 • Ordered label list -> parent on top, immediate children below
 • Modified data structure to allow ID and parent/child relation
 • Post-processing: reflect hierarchy when outputing in pascal_voc format .XML
-• Can read hierarchy from file into program
+• Can read hierarchy from file into program while maintaining the correct odering

 Future Features
 ~~~~~~~